Mohammad Ali Araki

-Grand Ayatollah Mohammad Ali Araki (محمدعلی اراکی, 22 December 1894 in Arak – 24 November 1994 in Qom) was an Iranian Twelver Shia Marja'.
-Araki was teacher of many Iranian revolutionary person and was the last survivor from Ruhollah Khomeini's era.
+Grand Ayatollah Mohammad Ali Araki (محمدعلی اراکی, c.1890s - 24 November 1994) was an Iranian Twelver Shia Marja'.
+Once considered 'the world's most eminent Shiite Muslim cleric', Araki held the title of supreme guide and Marjaa Taqlid.

+Araki taught many Iranian revolutionaries, including Ruhollah Khomeini.
 When he died, IRNA declared that "he was considered the greatest living Marja'".

 Biography

 Mohammad Ali Araki was born in 1894 in Arak, Iran.
 He started his education from Arak Hawza.
 Grand Ayatollah Haeri allowed him to wear the turban and robe because qualified individuals were limited.
-Also, Araki studied many years in Yazd Hawza.
-After that he migrated to Qom and continued his studying under supervision of Abdul-Karim Ha'eri Yazdi.
-After the death of Ruhollah Khomeini, Ayatollah Mohammad-Reza Golpaygani was selected by Society of Seminary Teachers of Qom as Marja' for Khomeini's followers and after Golpaygani's death Araki was introduced.
-So, Araki was the last survivor from Ruhollah Khomeini's era.
+Araki studied for many years in Yazd Hawza.
+After that he moved to Qom and continued his studying under supervision of Abdul-Karim Ha'eri Yazdi.

+After Khomeini's death, Ayatollah Mohammad-Reza Golpaygani and later Araki were selected by Society of Seminary Teachers of Qom as Marjari.